 Patterns can be applied to the outside of windows to help birds see that glass is there.
 These patterns should be ¼-inch in diameter (or larger) and be placed no more than 2 inches apart from each other.
 Spacing patterns in a 2" x 2" grid is especially important for protecting small birds like hummingbirds.
 Dark colored patterns can be difficult for birds to see when the window reflects dark colors, so it can be best to use medium to light colors for visibility.

 Parachute cord curtains cost approximately 11 cents per square foot.
 This elegant, inexpensive option uses 1/8-inch paracord pieces spaced less than 4 inches apart, hanging outside from the top of the window.
 The paracord creates a visual barrier for birds.
-These curtains can be purchased pre-made or constructed of readily available and inexpensive materials.
+These curtains can be purchased pre-made or constructed with relatively inexpensive and readily available materials.

 Tempera paint costs 13 cents per square foot.
 Using the 2" x 2" spacing mentioned above, non-toxic tempura paint patterns or artwork applied to exterior glass can reduce bird collisions for many years.
 Tempura paint is easily removed using vinegar and water.
 This can be a fun activity to do with family, friends or even in a class with students!